 Community 21 was identified on the northern borders of the property and abutted the agricultural field on the west side.
 This cultural woodland was essentially a hedgerow that bordered the farm lane.
 The majority of species were non-native.
 The canopy was dominated by black locust (Robinia pseudoacacia) with European buckthorn comprising of 60% of the understory.
-Swallow-wort (Cynanchum rossicum) had taken over the ground cover choking out a lot of other native species.
+Swallow-wort (Cynanchum rossicum) had taken over the ground cover choking out native species.